 /dev/sda as per your system.

-label type = dos in the next prompt.
+label type = dos the following prompt.

-Select the free space and choose option NEW from the bottom.
+Select the free space and choose the option NEW from the bottom.
 In this example, I will create three partitions as per below.

 /dev/sda1 - 1G - for /boot